Michael-Jimenez-C/Michael-Jimenez-C/README.md

 ## Interests

-- I'm interested on machine learning and artificial neuronal networks, y like everithing about IA.
+- I'm interested on machine learning and artificial neuronal networks, and like everithing about IA.
 - I like the data science.

 ## Dev stuffs